DOC문서PROJECT.docx

 reports submitted to NASA Aviation Safety Reporting System (ASRS) program.
 ASRS

-collects and analysis the voluntarily submitted aviation safety incidents reports in order
+collects and analysis the voluntarily submitted aviation safety incidents reports in order to

 Hours 40 hours per week (standard)